Brent Faiyaz: 2023–present: Larger than Life and Icon

-In May 2023, Faiyaz founded his own label and creative agency, ISO Supremacy, in a joint venture deal with United Masters, rumored to be worth over $50 million.
+In May 2023, Faiyaz founded his own label and creative agency, ISO Supremacy, in a joint venture deal with UnitedMasters, said to be worth over $50 million.
 The creative company would sign a joint venture deal with PULSE Records, a subsidiary of Concord Music Group.
 In an interview with Billboard, Faiyaz spoke on his new record deal:

 "My partnership with PULSE Music Group since Day 1 has been transformative.
 In launching my new label ISO Supremacy and partnering with PULSE Records, we've created this platform to give artists like Tommy Richman a creative home with the ability to scale global impact and a team that is accessible who keeps creativity at the forefront.
 We're going to continue to make history."

 Following Faiyaz's new record deal, he released the Coco Jones-assisted "Moment of Your Life" on August 23, followed by the single "WY@" on September 19.
 On October 26, Faiyaz released the official trailer for his mixtape Larger than Life which released the following day through ISO Supremacy and distributed by UnitedMasters.
 The mixtape debuted at number eleven on the Billboard 200, moving 42,000 album-equivalent units in its first week.
 On December 8, 2023, Brent released the Lone Wolf-directed music video for "Upset", featuring Tommy Richman and FELIX.
 On December 15, 2023, Brent released a "Chopped Not Slopped" remix of the album with ISO Supremacy and DJ Candlestick.
 On January 16, 2024, Brent released the OffBucksFilms-directed official music video for "Pistachios".
 On February 14, Brent released the music video for "WY@", starring Mexican-Kenyan actress, Lupita Nyong'o.
 The video was purposely set to be released on Valentine's Day due to the song's lyrical topics.

 On January 12, 2024, Faiyaz appeared as a guest on "Should've Wore a Bonnet", the twelfth track off of 21 Savage's third album, American Dream.
 On February 24, the two artists performed the track on NBC's Saturday Night Live.
 On June 6, Faiyaz appeared on the June 8, 2024, issue of the Billboard magazine.
 On June 11, Faiyaz was called to present at Billboards 2024 Indie Power Players event.

 On July 3, 2025, Faiyaz announced the release of his third studio album, Icon, set to release on September 19, 2025.
-The announcement was accompanied by the release of the two-pack, "Tony Soprano" and "Peter Pan" on July 4.
+The announcement was accompanied by the release of the double single release, "Tony Soprano" and "Peter Pan" on July 4.
+Faiyaz would appear on Tommy Richman's "Bother Me" released on November 21, 2025 through Iso Supremacy and Pulse Records.